 Dr. Frank is a graduate of the University of Pennsylvania and entered the naval nuclear propulsion program in 1991.
 He served as a Submarine Officer on the fast-attach nuclear submarine, U.S.S.
 Batfish (SSN-681), and completed his active duty service in 1996 as a Lieutenant.
 Dr. Frank earned his medical degree at Emory University School of Medicine in 2000, completed his residency in Radiation Oncology at the University of Texas MD Anderson Cancer Center, and has been on the MD Anderson faculty since 2005.
 Dr. Frank is the author of more than 100 peer-reviewed scientific publications and a national and international recognized expert in prostate brachytherapy.

-Currently the Chief Technology Officer at C4 Imaging, Dr. Martirosyan is also an Associate Professor, Department of Physics and Astronomy, as well as Head of Advanced Nanoscience Laboratory and Nanoscience Concentration Program at the University of Texas at Brownsville.
+Currently the Chief Technology Officer at C4 Imaging, Dr. Martirosyan is also Professor of Physics and Associate Dean for Research and Educational Innovations at the University of Texas Rio Grande Valley.
 By applying his extensive experience in bioengineering, nanotechnology and implantable device fabrication, his primary role is to oversee the development of the company’s novel MRI Marker technology.

 Dr. Martirosyan received his PhD from the Russian Academy of Sciences, and has since held faculty positions at SEUA and the University of Houston in Texas.
 Dr. Martirosyan has been awarded a Faculty Fellowship at the Air Force Research Lab three times and serves as Editor-in-Chief of the Journal of OA Nano-Bio-Technology and on the Editorial Boards of the Journal of Nanomedicine and Nanotechnology, International Journal of SHS and Journal of Nanoparticles.
 He has also participated at numerous National Science Foundation panel meetings.
 He has been the principal investigator and co-investigator for several Federal (NIH, NSF, AFRL) and State funded research projects and his work has resulted in more than 120 research papers, 5 patents and over 150 presentations at national and international conferences.